Protect yourself and others from knife crime

-However knife crime is a real concern within many communities, it may be something that affects you directly, or something you are worried about.
+However knife crime is a real concern within many communities and it may be something that affects you directly, or something you are worried about.

 Working with young people

-We take knife crime extremely seriously and are working with education and intervention organisations across the Avon and Somerset area to highlight the impact of knife crime.
+We take knife crime extremely seriously and are working with education and intervention organisations across the Avon and Somerset area to highlight the impact it has on communities.

-As part of this campaign, young people from local schools produced short videos which explored the impact of knife crime:
+As part of this campaign, young people from local schools produced short videos exploring the impact of knife crime: